USFWS/migbirdHIP/README.md

 -   `strataCheck` identifies any new strata
 -   `validate` checks for table-wide repetition
 -   `clean` does basic reorganization tasks
+-   `issueCheck` looks for records that should be processed later
 -   `findDuplicates` identifies duplicate HIP records
 -   `fixDuplicates` resolves duplicate HIP records
 -   `investigate` reports details on repeated values